RoboticAgents/project2/README.md

 2. Red light OFF when green button is held down
 3. Red light returns to ON when green button is released
 4. Explain the difference between normally open (NO) and normally closed (NC) contacts
-5. **Create a condition table in your reflection** for each rung showing when the output is TRUE
+5. **Create a condition table in your reflection** for each rung showing when the output is TRUE (see Condition Table Format section above)

 ## Part 3: Timer & Buzzer (Manufacturing Warning System)